suzuka215/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What your favorite Sanrio's characters?

 # List of place
-- mamemame saisai
-- Gusto
+- Pom Pom Purin